larsondg2000/VanGogh/README.md

 ## Models
 The project uses three pre-trained models:
-  1) VGG19
+  1) VGG19 (weights='VGG19_Weights.DEFAULT')
-  2) RegNet
+  2) RegNet (weights='RegNet_Y_16GF_Weights.DEFAULT')
-  3) EfficientNet
+  3) EfficientNet (weights='EfficientNet_V2_L_Weights.DEFAULT')

 The models have pre-trained weights with a trainable classifier.
-It uses two python files to train the models:
+It uses three python files to train the models:
-  1) train.py
-  2) train_functions.py

-The models use an Adam optimizer and CrossEntropy as the loss function.
-The epochs, learning rate, and hidden layers are configurable using the CLI via arg parse.
-The batch size is set to 64 and it can be modified in the train-functions.py file (or you can modify argparse to make it configurable from the CLI.)
-At the end of training, the test and train accuracy and losses are ploteed and the model checkpoint is saved to the saved_models folder as "model name"_checkpoint.pth.
+  1) `train.py`: main() function call
+  2) `train_functions.py`: all the required training functions
+  3) `utils.py`: get_class()  function to get class list

+## Model Parameters
+* Optimizer: Adam
+* Loss Function : CrossEntropyLoss
+* Epochs: configurable using CLI
+* learning Rate: configurable using CLI
+* Hidden Layers: configurable using CLI
+* Dropout: set to .2 to .5 (depending on model)
+* Batch Size: b_size set to 64
+* Save Directory: configurable using CLI (saves as "model name"_checkpoint.pth.)

+## Accuracy
-The three models achieved >90% accuracy during the validation runs after training.
+All three models achieved >90% accuracy during the validation runs after training.
+The models results were fairly close with the Regnet model performing the best.

-## Image data
+## Image Data
-Images are sorted into two classes- Van Gogh and not Van Gogh.
+Images are sorted into two classes: "Van Gogh" and "not Van Gogh".
 The raw images folder has all the images and this is a breakdown of the images.

 Image sources for this project: